Economy of Cuba: Colonial and Republican period (1870–1959)

 Although Cuba belonged to the high-income countries of Latin America since the 1870s, income inequality was high, accompanied by capital outflows to foreign investors.
-The country's economy had grown rapidly in the early part of the century, fueled by the sale of sugar to the United States.
+In the early half of the 20th century sugar, tobacco, and coffee exports, along with tourism from the U.S. provided the country with rapid growth.

-Before the Cuban Revolution, in 1958, Cuba had a per-capita GDP of $2,363, which placed it in the middle of Latin American countries at the time.
+Before the Cuban Revolution, in 1958, Cuba had a per-capita GDP of $2,363, which placed it in the middle of Latin American countries at the time, according to the Maddison Project.
+PBS quotes a better ranking for Cuba of 5th in the Western Hemisphere during the early 20th century, and gives high ratings for life expectancy, literacy and per capita ownership of automobiles, telephones, and television sets.
 According to the UN, between 1950 and 1955, Cuba had a life expectancy of 59.4 years, which placed it in 56th place in the global ranking.

 Its proximity to the United States made it a familiar holiday destination for wealthy Americans.
 Their visits for gambling, horse racing, and golfing made tourism an important economic sector.
 Tourism magazine Cabaret Quarterly described Havana as "a mistress of pleasure, the lush and opulent goddess of delights".
 Cuban dictator Fulgencio Batista had plans to line the Malecon, Havana's famous walkway by the water, with hotels and casinos to attract even more tourists.
 The country was highly dependent on its sugar production.

 In the late 1950s, Cuba's oil sector was controlled by three large international oil companies: Standard Oil of New Jersey (Esso), Texaco, and Royal Dutch Shell.

+Revolutionary era (1959–present)

+The Cuban Revolution under the leadership of Fidel Castro brought a sharp break with earlier economic, social and political policies in Cuba, introducing a planned state-run command economy, an alliance with the Soviet Bloc, and a trade embargo by the United States that ended trade and tourism with that country.

+Cuba moved down the world income distribution after the revolution and as of 2012, per capita income appear to be below the peak of Cuba's pre-revolutionary levels.